arcorium/nourton/Readme.md

 ## Build

-if you doesn't have vcpkg installed consider to get the vcpkg first by:
+If you doesn't have vcpkg installed consider to get the vcpkg first by:

 ```cmd
 > git clone https://github.com/microsoft/vcpkg